 There are few cities more perfect for a romantic breakaway than Venice.
 But does it have the X Factor for families?
-I recently took my husband, ten year old daughter Nicole and teenage son Mark, to find out.
+I recently took my partner, ten year old daughter Nicole and teenage son Mark, to find out.

 If you are coming from the airport then your taxi or bus will more than likely stop at the Piazzale Roma.
 It can be a bit of a maze if you don’t know where you are going as the usual modes of transport are not an option.
 The Vaporetti (water busses) are fun and easy to use once you’ve found your bearings.
 We decided to go for the decadent option of a water taxi to take us to our hotel.
 It wasn’t cheap at €60 as there were four of us, but it could take up to ten passengers, which makes it a reasonable option for a group.
 The taxis are limited to travel on the main canals only which made the journey longer and an adventure in itself.
 Sitting under the cloudless Italian sky, on plush cream leather seats, we understood why George Clooney chose this city for his wedding!